Is a bespoke trade mark specification essential?

 Registering your trade mark is essential.
 It prevents someone else registering the same or a similar mark within the same class.
 Therefore, it protects your brand.

-That’s why your specification and choosing the right
+That’s why your specification and choosing the right class or classes is so important.

 Trade mark specification